6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Where do you think your city’s tech scene will be in five years?

-Silicon valley of Poland.
+Silicon Valley of Poland.

 Maciej Wilczyński, CEO, Valueships